 - Federal income tax returns;

-- Pay stubs or tax documents from United States employer;
+- Pay stubs or tax documents from United States employers;

 - U.S. bank account information or other investments;